-We focus on Experiment 3Driv, and discuss other cases when appropriate to draw contrasts.
-Since tidal resonance is an essential feature of the Cook Inlet's WAD and circulation dynamics, we first show in Fig.5 an example of the phenomenon with plots of 5-day modeled and observed sea-levels at the lower (Kodiak), central (Nikiski) and upper inlets (Anchorage).
-The simulated sea-level compares well with that observed, both in terms of the phasing and the amplification of sea-level from Kodiak to Anchorage.
-In addition to inadequate model physics, discrepancies are in part due to inexact knowledge of the open-boundary conditions, which may be refined as described in Chen and Mellor [1999]; but this has not been done here.
+We focus on experiment 3Driv and discuss other cases when appropriate to draw contrasts.
+Because tidal resonance is an essential feature of the Cook Inlet's WAD and circulation dynamics, we first show in Fig. 5 an example of the phenomenon with plots of 5-day modeled and observed sea-levels at the lower (Kodiak), central (Nikiski), and upper inlets (Anchorage).
+The simulated sea level compares well with that which is observed, both in terms of the phasing and the amplification of sea level from Kodiak to Anchorage.
+In addition to inadequate model physics, discrepancies are in part due to inexact knowledge of the open-boundary conditions (the Kodiak Island tide station in Fig. 5c is located outside our domain, so a slight adjustment of the imposed tidal phase on the open boundary was needed).
+An optimal refinement of the tidal forcing as described in Chen and Mellor (1999) should improve the simulations, but this has not been done in this study.

-Fig. 6 shows salinity distributions at four tidal stages in the upper Inlet.
-At the beginning of flood (Fig. 6a), extensive "dry" areas (they are really "mud flats") can be seen south and southeast of Anchorage in the wide entrance to Turnagain Arm.
-"Dry" areas are also seen in the northern portion of the Upper Inlet especially in the upper Knik Arm.
-Three hours later (Fig. 6b), more saline flood waters begin to fill the upper inlet.
-The peak flood currents are strong, up to $3\sim4$ m s-1 at some location.
-The flooding is complete in Fig. 6c, in which one sees the filling-up of flood waters in the upper inlet (all model grid cells are "wet" at this stage).
+Figure 6 shows salinity distributions at four tidal stages in the upper Inlet.
+At the beginning of flood (Fig. 6a), extensive "dry" areas (they are really "mudflats") can be seen south and southeast of Anchorage in the wide entrance to Turnagain Arm.
+"Dry" areas are also seen in the northern portion of the upper Inlet, especially in the upper Knik Arm.
+Three hours later (Fig. 6b), more saline flood waters begin to fill the upper Inlet.
+The peak flood currents are strong, up to $3\sim4~{\rm m~s}^{-1}$ at some location.
+The flooding is complete in Fig. 6c, in which one sees the filling-up of flood waters in the upper Inlet (all model grid cells are "wet" at this stage).
 Saline waters can clearly be seen to intrude into the two Arms.
-Three hours later (Fig. 6d), strong ebbing currents ensue with peak speeds of $5\sim6$ m s-1.
-The strong speeds (at peak flood in particular) occur in local regions where the water layer is thin (< 0.5 m) and often produce supercritical flows accompanied by hydraulic jumps during the flood ("tidal bores," see below).
+Three hours later (Fig. 6d), strong ebbing currents ensue with peak speeds of $5 \sim 6$ m s-1.
+The strong speeds (at peak flood in particular) occur in local regions where the water layer is thin (<0.5 m) and often produce supercritical flows accompanied by hydraulic jumps during the flood ("tidal bores," see below).
 Note that in addition to tides, Fig. 6 also shows the wind vectors (in red).
-However, winds are generally weak in the upper inlet near Anchorage (Fig. 4), and we find that wind effects are usually overwhelmed by the strong tides.
+However, winds are generally weak in the upper Inlet near Anchorage (Fig. 4), and we find that wind effects are usually overwhelmed by the strong tides.